Skip to Content

 The tram hours of operation are as follows:

-• 10 am – 12 am – 7 days per week.
+• 10am-12am – 7 days per week.

-This tram is especially handy for those staying at Luxor, Delano, and Mandalay Bay that want to move north towards the action on the Strip.
-The tram terminates at the intersection of Tropicana and Las Vegas Boulevard which is comprised of MGM Grand, Excalibur, New York New York, and Tropicana.
+The tram terminates at the intersection of Tropicana and Las Vegas Boulevard which is comprised of MGM Grand, Excalibur, New York New York, and the future A’s ballpark on the former Tropicana site.

 Las Vegas Monorail